Germany: Chances of refugees gaining asylum depend on where they apply | DW | 22.10.2019

 BAMF has defended its hiring practices, saying that "all employees undergo a uniform training process that is constantly updated."
 The agency emphasized that refugees from the same national background are "still a heterogeneous group" where some people may qualify for asylum while others don't.
 While there is a national set of guidelines, employees are empowered to make personal decisions based on interviews with the asylum-seeker.

 They also said that its internal review found that only two centers significantly deviated from the norm, and the affected nationalities were mostly Nigerians and Eritreans.
-BAMF added that these two offices are currently under internal review, but did not say where they were.
+BAMF added that these two offices are currently under investigation, but did not say where they were.

 'Pretty catastrophic'